run-ai/docs/docs/admin/runai-setup/cluster-setup/dgx-bundle.md

 <!-- DGX Bundle -->
-# Run:ai MLOps Compute Platform powered by DGX
+# Run:ai & NVIDIA DGX Bundle

 NVIDIA [DGX](https://www.nvidia.com/en-us/data-center/dgx-systems/){target=_blank} is a line of NVIDIA-produced servers and workstations which specialize in using GPUs to accelerate deep learning applications.